 These are the 20 personalities of the DCP program:

-1. The Pixie Duster: Pixie Dusters are Disney fans and cast members (CMs) who believe that every single thing Disney does is magical.
+1. The Pixie Duster: Pixie Dusters are Disney fans/cast members who believe that every single thing Disney does is magical.
 The company can do absolutely no wrong.
-These kinds of fans usually have the same mentality of a 10 year old.
-These aren’t the Disney fans who would enjoy a few drinks around the World Showcase or party at House of Blues in Downtown Disney.
-Nope.
 These are the fans who live and breathe Magic Kingdom and think Belle is the best Disney character because they have the same color hair.
-This is a majority of the people on the program.
+This is a majority of the CPs on the program.

-3. The Workaholic: The workaholic is exactly what you think, it’s someone who just came to Disney to work.
+5. The Workaholic: The workaholic is exactly what you think, it’s someone who just came to Disney to work.
 This person will take every shift they can take, and will always be working no matter what time of day you ask them what they’re up to.
-The real question is, if you came down here just to work, why did you pick to work for a company that pays you minimum wage?
-Even Universal pays more… why not go there?
-Part of the Disney College Program experience is getting to go to the parks and fully experience everything Disney.
+The real question is, if you came down here just to work, why did you pick to work for a company that pays you slightly more than minimum wage?
+Part of the Disney College Program experience is getting to go to the parks every day and fully experience everything Disney.

-4. The One Who Never Works: And now for the polar opposite of the workaholic.
+6. The One Who Never Works: And now for the polar opposite of the workaholic.
 No matter where you work, you’ll know the person who never shows up.
 Disney has a lot of opportunity to give away shifts and leave early by getting an ER (Early Release).
-Once you get to work, you can easily apply for an ER, and depending on your work area, you will probably be approved to finish your shift early if you desire.
+Once you get to work, you can easily apply for an ER, and depending on your work area and time of year, you will probably be approved to finish your shift early if you desire.
 You can even try for ADOs (Approved Days Off), and if they are overstaffed, you get to go home before your shift even starts with no points on your record card at all.
-Because of these options, Disney makes it easy for you to barely work if you’d rather enjoy your program than work yourself to death.
+Because of these options, Disney makes it easy for you to barely work if you’d rather enjoy your program than work.
 And of course, some people take it to the extreme and find a way to barely work during their program without it affecting their record card.

-6. The Alcoholic: He drinks, he parties, he still hasn’t been to the parks yet.
+9. The Party Guy: He drinks, he parties, it’s been a month and he still hasn’t been to all the parks yet.
 We all know him.
 Let’s continue.

-8. Little Miss Daddy Issues: You thought you’ve met some crazies in your day?
+11. Little Miss Daddy Issues: You thought you’ve met some crazies in your day?
 Everything else was just practice, ‘cause you’re in the College Program now.
-I don’t know what it is about the College Program that brings this classic mold by the busload, but girls with self esteem issues to the point where it might be a borderline personality disorder inhabit the DCP like ducks in Duckburg.
-No one needs attention like these girls in the program, and you’re going to realize that quickly.
+I don’t know what it is about the College Program that brings this classic mold by the busload, but girls with self esteem issues to the point where it might be a borderline personality disorder inhabit the DCP like ducks in a pond.

-9. The Single One in the Relationship: This is the person you will hook up with a few times until you realize they have a significant other back home.
+12. The Single One but in the Relationship: This is the person you will hook up with a few times until you realize they have a significant other back home.
 A lot of people come to the program with people back home waiting for them.
 You would never know that they aren’t single from the way they spend their time at the program.
-I’ve met way more CPs in unfaithful long distance relationships than faithful ones.
-It’s actually a well known saying, “Everyone is single at the DCP.”
+It’s actually a well known saying: “Everyone is single on the DCP.”

-11. The Lonely Heart: This person is single, which is a very big inconvenience to them.
+15. The Lonely Heart: This person is single, which is a very big inconvenience to them.
 A lot of people come to the DCP to find their Prince Charming or Cinderella, but a lot of the time that doesn’t work out as planned.
 It’s a shame because a lot of people dream of that when fantasizing about what their DCP will be like.
 Some people just enjoy the rest of their program, other people will post a photo in the group or rant for hours about how they are going to be alone forever and how there are no cute straight guys or single guys here.
-Little do they consider that they are leaving in a few months anyway.

-13. The International: When a new international CP arrives in your work location, everyone is going to be obsessed for the first few weeks.
+16. The International Guy: When a new international CP arrives in your work location, everyone is going to be obsessed for the first few weeks.
 Even though there’s a whole World Showcase of international cast members at all times, that one hot Australian at your location is going to be everyone’s “shot at a foreigner” for reasons unknown.
 Give it a few weeks and they’ll lose their shine and be as un-exotic as someone from Ohio.

-17. The Princess Wannabe: Before auditions to be a cast as a princess in the parks, many girls have confidence that they will be the next Belle or Ariel.
-You can’t talk to a group of female CPs without at least one of them saying that people have always told her she could be Belle in Walt Disney World and how she is going to audition and get it.
-Some of them have no doubt that its going to happen.
-But as soon as audition hits, and reality sinks in, that’s when the paradigm shifts completely.
-And what a show it is.
-It starts of as an exhibit of sheer confidence and fantasy.
-Then, they all go into a room, and one by one, every CP who said they are going to be the next Belle or Ariel is reconvening with their friends stating they don’t need Disney’s approval and how they are ready to finish their program and go home.
+20. The Disney Princess Wannabe: Before auditions to be a cast as a princess in the parks, some girls coming to the DCP have confidence that they will be the next Belle or Ariel.
+You can’t talk to a group of female CPs without at least one of them saying that people have always told her she could be Belle in Disney World and how she is going to audition and get it.
+Nope.

 Now you have an idea of the kind of people who work for the company.